sol1drat/neonote/README.md

 ## Limitations

-Things that don't work yet, so you're not surprised:

 - **No undo/redo beyond what edtui provides**, save before risky edits
 - **Quitting discards unsaved changes silently**, the confirm prompt doesn't check for unsaved buffers yet